 Hundreds of short car trips, which produce the most damaging exhaust emissions, could be replaced by bike trips.
 The trouble is, they aren’t.
 Why not?
 Newton is a small, quiet city, often cited as one of the safest cities in America.
 And yet when Lois Levin, the founder of Bike Newton, started asking friends and acquaintances why they didn’t bike more often, the answer, over and over, was “It isn’t safe.”
 That’s why Bike Newton came about: to make bicycling safe and convenient for all types of riders: young and old, male and female, timid and risk-prone.

 Many U.S. cities are moving forward in the effort to improve bicycling safety.
-Take a look at this video about what they’re borrowing from the Netherlands to make that happen.
+Watch this video about what they’re borrowing from the Netherlands to make that happen.

 Bikeways